flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ---

+??? warning "Incompatibilities"
     ### Incompatibilities

     !!! tip ""
         *Affected versions: Stable, Development*

     - ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX add-on
     - Wipers don't function correctly with converted FSX Liveries

 ---